 Why would I have Lactobacillus iners in my vaginal microbiome?

-This study also suggests that when Black or Hispanic women have Lactobacillus dominated microbiomes, it’s usually L. iners.
+This study also suggests that when Black or Hispanic women have Lactobacillus-dominated microbiomes, it’s usually L. iners.
 Why?
-Unsurprisingly, this is another important question that needs better research!
+Unsurprisingly, this is another important question that needs better research.

 A recently published study looked into lifestyle factors and L. iners abundance.
 It loosely suggests that having “two or more sexual partners in the last 12 months” may be linked to higher levels of L. iners.
-This makes senses because we know that sex, particularly sex with a new partner, can alter the vaginal microbiome and that L. iners is usually stable in times of flux.
+This makes sense because we know that sex, particularly sex with a new partner, can alter the vaginal microbiome and that L. iners is usually stable in times of flux.
 So it could be that L. iners dominance is simply a sign that your microbiome is changing.

 In addition to its “multiple sexual partners” finding, the study shares that condom use is the biggest influencing factor on L. iners abundance.
 Those who used condoms were the least likely to have microbiomes with high levels of L. iners.
-This is understandable, if not unsurprising given that condom use also helps protect against BV.
+This is understandable, if not unsurprising given that condom use also helps protect against bacterial vaginosis.

 Having said all of this, we want to stress that the jury is still out on whether L. iners dominance is necessarily a bad thing.
-Like we said, L. iners is the “ultimate survivor” of the vaginal microbiome, so its presence could simply be a signature of a change.
+As we said, L. iners is the “ultimate survivor” of the vaginal microbiome, so its presence could simply be a signature of a change.

 What should I do if I have Lactobacillus iners in my vaginal microbiome?

-L. iners dominance, or being in CST III, does not mean your microbiome is in dysbiosis.
+Don’t be alarmed, especially if you aren’t experiencing any uncomfortable symptoms.
+L. iners dominance, or being in CST III, doesn’t mean your vaginal microbiome is in dysbiosis.

 By this logic, if you slot into Community State Type III, it won’t hurt to be a bit more mindful when it comes to your health.
 This includes using protection when having sex, only cleaning your vagina and vulva with water, ditching the douche, and passing on feminine hygiene products and sex aids that promise to “heat” things up, figuratively and chemically (though we know it can be tempting to try the tingly lubes).

-Given that L. iners is often found during times of transition and is susceptible to changes, it may be helpful to keep closer tabs on your microbiome to make sure it doesn’t start to slip into dysbiosis.
+Given that L. iners is often found during times of transition and is susceptible to changes, it may be helpful to keep closer tabs on your microbiome to make sure it doesn’t start to slip into vaginal dysbiosis.

 Finally, you can work on transitioning your vaginal microbiome to a more protective state.
 An Evvy test will help you identify if you have L. iners in your vaginal microbiome and the results will come with a plan (and a free session with one of our vaginal health coaches) to help increase the protective bacteria and your vaginal microbiome!